Atharva884/dummy-branch-app/README.md

 **Trigger:** After successful build

 **What it does:**
-1. Downloads the built Docker image
+1. Downloads the built Docker image from artifacts
 2. Runs **Trivy** security scanner (industry-standard tool)
 3. Scans for CVEs in OS packages and application dependencies
 4. Checks against NVD (National Vulnerability Database)